opencompute/rallly/README.md

 ## Self-hosting

-Check out the [self-hosting docs](https://support.rallly.co/self-hosting) for more information on running your own instance of Rallly.
+Check out the [self-hosting docs](https://support.rallly.co/self-hosting) for more information on running your own instance of Kinpal.

 ## Local Installation